Introduction to Katib

 Hyperparameter tuning is the process of optimizing the hyperparameter values to maximize the predictive accuracy of the model.
 If you don’t use Katib or a similar system for hyperparameter tuning, you need to run many training jobs yourself, manually adjusting the hyperparameters to find the optimal values.

 Automated hyperparameter tuning works by optimizing a target variable, also called the objective metric, that you specify in the configuration for the hyperparameter tuning job.
 A common metric is the model’s accuracy in the validation pass of the training job (validation-accuracy).
 You also specify whether you want the hyperparameter tuning job to maximize or minimize the metric.

-For example, the following graph from Katib shows the level of accuracy for various combinations of hyperparameter values (learning rate, number of layers, and optimizer):
+For example, the following graph from Katib shows the level of validation accuracy for various combinations of hyperparameter values (the learning rate, the number of layers, and the optimizer):